james-cnz/moodle-format_multitopic/docs/contributing.md

 ### Submissions

-Submit a pull request onto the master branch.
+Submit a pull request onto the develop branch.
 Keep your commits small and precise.

 Check out the [roadmap](roadmap.md) for things that need doing.